Metal Plating Importance in Aerospace Manufacturing

 Plating on Titanium

 Titanium is one of the most widely used metals in the aerospace industry.
 Due to this, it has become necessary to develop the more effective processes for plating on titanium.
 One of the issues using titanium is the fact that is a very active metal, so it quickly forms an oxide film.
 This is important to note, because it makes it more difficult for other metals to then form a bond with titanium.
 There are processes that enable the plating of nickel onto titanium.
 The use of an underlying nickel coating helps other metals bond with the titanium.
+Learn more about plating on titanium.

 Protection from Corrosion